fuzzypawzz/JAMstack-shop-locator/README.md

 - Load the bundle.js script.
 - Create a new ShopLocator instance and call loadMaps() on it:
 ```
-const configuration =
+const shopLocator = new ShopLocator.MapSetup(
 	{
 		autocomplete: true,
 		APIEndpoint: "[YOUR_API_ENDPOINT]"
 		MAPS_API_KEY: "[YOUR_GOOGLE_MAPS_API_KEY]"
-};
+	}

-const shopLocator = new ShopLocator.MapSetup(configuration);
+);
 shopLocator.loadMaps();
 ```

-### API Endpoint to get store data
+### Loading store data from your an API
-- As of today, you will be prompted in the browser for a URL to fetch store-data from.
+- Provide your own store data, by typing your API endpoint URL in the configuration object.
-- You can simply click "cancel" or leave the field empty to launch the Shop Locator with predefined test-data.
+- For testing purposes, the app will load with mock JSON data if no URL is provided.
-- The mock JSON is located here: /src/js/mockData.ts
+- The mock JSON is located here: /src/js/mockData.ts - refer to the mock data as being the 'data contract'.